 Although Texas does not have a “wet reckless” statute on the books, we can often convince the prosecutor to reduce a DWI charge to reckless driving, which carries significantly less severe penalties.

-For a free legal consultation with a DWI Reduction Lawyer serving Highland Park, call (214) 696-9253
+For a free legal consultation with a DWI Reduction Lawyer in Highland Park, call (214) 696-9253

 Felony DWI Charges Reduced to Misdemeanor DWI